Water Quality Information | Written By Actual Experts — reverse osmosis

 Reverse osmosis systems work by using pressure to force water through a membrane, which leaves behind impurities in a solution that many referred to as brine or backwash.
 This solution leaves flows through a waste line that connects to your home’s drain pipe, so the removed contaminants go right down the drain.
 People who draw their water from private wells are particularly troubled by this.
 Most consumer-grade systems generate 3-15 gallons of waste water per gallon of produced purified water.

+In a recent PFAS study by Duke University and NC State, Hydroviv water filtered out-performed major brands such as Brita, Samsung, Whirlpool, and Berkey.
+Our Undersink and Refrigerator filters had comparable PFAS removal as expensive reverse osmosis water filters.
 The bottom line is that if you're looking at reverse osmosis water filters, you want to make sure that you get one that works, and works for your family.
 We're obviously biased (as our products don't use reverse osmosis technology), but if you are determined on getting a reverse osmosis system, the only competitor that we recommend is APEC.
 We've tested this system (it works), and they also engineer and assemble their systems in the United States (like us).
+It's also important to point out that Hydroviv Undersink water filter is NSF certified.
+You can find a link to our listing here.

 If you have any questions about the advantages and disadvantages of a reverse osmosis system and whether or not a reverse osmosis system is the best way to filter your water, we encourage you to take advantage of Hydroviv’s “Help No Matter What” approach to technical support.
 We promise to help you select an effective water filter system, even if it’s not one that we sell.
 Reach out through live chat or by emailing us (email@example.com).Other Articles We Think You'll Enjoy: